 \section{Conclusion}

 Our study integrates a diverse range of one-domain and multi-domain task types and biomolecular text instructions to address the landscape of chemical research on drug design, reaction prediction, and retrosynthesis and leverage the advancements in NLP and LLMs.
-Extensive experiments and three case studies demonstrate that \ourmodel's capabilities in translating between natural language and chemical language enable it to tackle tasks effectively.
+EThe multi-domain training approach allows our model, nach0, to leverage a broader understanding of both chemical and linguistic knowledge. xtensive experiments and two case studies demonstrate that \ourmodel's capabilities in translating between natural language and chemical language enable it to tackle tasks effectively.
+Considering the unique training methodology and the broader scope of tasks that our model can effectively handle, we believe our work presents a significant contribution to the field.

 Based on our findings, we foresee several promising directions for future research.
-One direction could involve modalities such as protein sequences, which would require adding special tokens into the model similar to SMILES.
+One direction could involve such as protein sequences, which would require adding special tokens into the model similar to SMILES.
+This task could be easily achieved with Group SELFIES.
 New modalities require collecting diverse tasks with natural language prompts for fine-tuning.
 A second direction involves extending NLP datasets and conducting zero-shot evaluations to assess the reasoning and generalization capabilities of \ourmodel.
 Finally, exploring the fusion of information from textual sequences and relevant knowledge graphs as input in a self-supervised approach remains an area to be explored.